Yoast/developer/docs/features/schema/plugins/yoast-seo-shopify.md

 - The Organization's name and logo being defined, and;
 - The respective pieces being enabled.

-When these criteria are met, we produce our [https://developer.yoast.com/features/schema/functional-specification](base script).
+When these criteria are met, we produce our [base script](https://developer.yoast.com/features/schema/functional-specification).
 In a Shopify store, this will typically looks something like the following (a composite of the above _pieces_):

 <YoastSchemaExample>
 {`{